 Certification of time information for all certified employees shall be maintained on the state mandated information system and each school shall provide the report to the Central Office.

-Classified and non-certified employees shall use timecards to record the hours worked.
+Classified and non-certified employees shall use timecards/district yearly attendance calendar as per Superintendent’s designation to record the hours worked.